pantheon-systems/documentation/source/content/start-states/wordpress.md

 ### 2023-03-06

-<a name="20230306" class="release-update"></a> Adds the `WP_ALLOW_MULTISITE` constant to sites which are on the WordPress Multisite upstream.
+<a name="20230306" class="release-update"></a> Adds the `WP_ALLOW_MULTISITE` constant to sites using WordPress Multisite upstream.

-This update will remove the requirement to manually declare this variable for users of the Multisite upstream.
+WordPress Multisite upstream users are no longer required to manually declare this variable.

 ### 2023-01-17